 Nevertheless, under Jewish traditional laws, the woman was not a person but a thing.
 Her father or her husband could dispose of her as they wished.
 She could not learn the Law as did the boys and men.
 To instruct a woman in law was considered “casting pearls before swine”.

 When synagogues came into use, women had no part in the service.
 They were shut apart where they could not be seen.
 A man came to the synagogue to learn.
 A woman could only hear.
 No women ever read a lesson from Scripture.
-A woman could not teach in a school which were only for boys, not even the youngest.
+A woman could not teach in a school which were only for boys, nor even teach the youngest.
 She was not obliged to attend the sacred feasts and festivals.
 Women, slaves and children were classed together.

-In the Jewish morning prayer, a man thanked the almighty God that God had not made him “a Gentile, a slave or a woman”.
+In the Jewish morning prayer, a man thanked God that God had not made him “a Gentile, a slave or a woman”.
 This was merely tradition, not God’s law.
 One supposed “wisdom” was, “Everyone who talks much with a woman causes evil to himself, does not keep the works of the Law.
 In the end he will inherit Gehenna”.
 It was said of women; “Her work is to send her children to the synagogue; to attend to domestic concerns; to leave her husband free to study in the schools; to keep house for him until he returns”.
 Natural man, which is the way these Jews acted in their traditions, has hardness of heart and cruelty.

 We note the story of Rebekah before traditions hardened, in Genesis 27:44,45.
 She had enough authority in the home to tell Jacob to leave home and to promise to send for him.
 We look at Jacob’s wooing of Rachel, Genesis 29:1-30, and find that in her own homeland, which was not under the influence of the God of Abraham, she was a captive.
 She had little freedom.
 She had to veil her face.
 This changed after she became wife to Jacob, who was in obedience to the God of his fathers.
 In Genesis 31:34 she dared act against her father.